 The Corporation participates in the West Virginia Other Postemployment Benefit Plan (the Plan) a cost-sharing, multiple employer, defined benefit other post-employment benefit plan and covers the retires of State agencies, colleges and universities, county boards of education, and other government entities as set forth in the West Virginia Code Section 5-16D-2 (the Code).
+The financial activities of the Plan are accounted for in the West Virginia Retiree Health Benefit Trust Fund (RHBT), a fiduciary fund of the State of West Virginia.
 The Plan is administered by a combination of the West Virginia Public Employees Insurance Agency (PEIA) and the RHBT staff.
 Plan benefits are established and revised by PEIA and the RHBT management with approval of the Finance Board.
 The Finance Board is comprised of nine members.
 Finance Board members are appointed by the Governor, serve a term of four years and are eligible for reappointment.
 The State Department of Administration cabinet secretary serves as the Chairman of the Board.
 Four members represent labor, education, public employees and public retirees.
 Four remaining members represent the public-at-large.

-RHBT issues publicly available reports that include a full description of the other post-employment benefit plan regarding benefit provisions, assumptions and membership information that can be obtained by contacting Public Employees Insurance Agency, 601 57th Street SE, Suite 2, Charleston, West Virginia 25304-2345, by calling (888) 680-7342 or can be found on the PEIA website at www.peia.wv.gov.
+RHBT issues publicly available reports that include a full description of the other postemployment benefit plan regarding benefit provisions, assumptions and membership information that can be obtained by contacting Public Employees Insurance Agency, 601 57th Street SE, Suite 2, Charleston, West Virginia 25304-2345, by calling (888) 680-7342 or can be found on the PEIA website at www.peia.wv.gov.